eelbaz/ollama-lmstudio-bridge/README.md

    - Set Models Directory to the path shown by the script
    - Your Ollama models should now appear in LM Studio from the dropdown

+> **Note:** Every time you download a new model with Ollama, you'll need to re-run this script to sync the latest models to your LM Studio models folder.

 ## Supported Operating Systems

 - macOS